-Stochastic quantization, on the contrary, is a different method for quantization of field theory from the other quantization methods of fields such as canonical or path integral quantizations. \cite{8} A unique feature of stochastic quantization is the existance of the new coordinate, a fictitious time $t$.
-Stochastic quantization is a technique to quantize a field theory using relaxation process, satisfying Langevin equation, a type of diffusion equation coupled to a thermal reservoir.
-It starts from an initial fictitious time $t=t_0$, where the system is in non-equilibrium state.
-When, however, $t$ goes to infinity the system sattles down to equilibrium.
-The main idea of stochastic quantization is that this equilibrium state partition function has the same mathematical form of a partition function of Euclidean quantum field theory.
-In this equilibrium limit, statistical average values of a certain physical quantity of the system is related to Euclidean vacuum expectation values of the quantity.
+Stochastic quantization, on the other hand, is a different quantization method of fields apart from the other quantization methods of fields such as canonical or path integral quantization. \cite{8} One unique feature of stochastic quantization is the existance of a new coordinate, a fictitious time $t$.
+Stochastic quantization is a technique quantizing a field theory by using relaxation process called Langevin equation, a type of the diffusion equation of a system coupled to a thermal reservoir.
+A stochastic system starts from an initial fictitious time $t=t_0$, where the system is in a non-equilibrium state, and as $t$ goes to infinity, the system settles down to equilibrium.
+The main idea of stochastic quantization is that the partition function of the equilibrium state has the same mathematical form of the partition function of Euclidean quantum field theory, so we can match the stochastic system in equilibrium with the Euclidean quantum system.
+In this equilibrium limit, statistical average values of physical quantities of the stochastic system correspond to Euclidean vacuum expectation values of the field theory.

-In stochastic quantization, a new field appears, and it is called noise field $\eta$.
-This field shows randomness providing the property of stochastic system, and mediate interaction between the heat reservoir and the system.
-The best known example for such system is Braowian motion of a test particle.
-The particle's motion in this system is called Markiovian process.
-The Markovian process is defined as that when the test particle collides with the particles of the background fluids, the probability of the particle's velocity after collision does not depend on its velocities in its earlier times, but only depend on that just before the collision.
-In addition to the Markobian process, it is assumed that the probability distribution of the noise $\eta$ has Gaussian form,
+In stochastic quantization, a new field appears, and it is called a noise field $\eta$.
+This field shows randomness, providing a property of the stochastic system, and the noise field mediates interaction between a large heat reservoir and the system.
+The best known example for such system is Brownian motion of a test particle.
+The particle's motion in this system is called Markovian process which is defined in the following situation : When a test particle collides with particles of the background fluids, the probability distribution of the particle's velocity after collision does not depends on its velocities in its earlier time, but only depends on the information just before the collision.
+In addition to the Markovian process, it is assumed that the probability distribution of the noise $\eta$ has the Gaussian form,